 - 1/2 cup extra-virgin olive oil

 - 1/2 cup grated Parmigiano-Reggiano or Pecorino Romano cheese

-- Toast the nuts in a small, dry pan over medium heat until they are fragrant and a little darker brown than they started out (3 to 5 minutes).
+- Toast the walnuts in a small, dry pan over medium heat until they are fragrant and a little darker brown than they started out (3 to 5 minutes).

 - Let cool slightly and pour into the bowl of a food processor fitted with the blade attachment.

 - With the motor running, pour the olive oil through the feed tube in a slow stream.
-Add the grated cheese to the bowl and process for a few seconds more to incorporate.
+Transfer pesto to a mixing bowl and stir in the grated cheese.

 - If you don't have a food processor, you can use a mortar and pestle or a mezzaluna.
 This is actually a more traditional method of pesto making, but it takes a lot longer.